RinaldoBenaccetta/fullstack_boilerplate_MRFN/readme.md

 Will start backend server at port 3000 and frontend server at port 3001.
 Then you can go to your app at `http://127.0.0.1:3001`

-In dev mode, call to backend server will be made via a proxy with `/api` route, so `http://127.0.0.1:3001/api` will call the api route in backend.
+In dev mode, call to backend server will be made via a proxy with `/api` route, so `http://127.0.0.1:3001/api` will call the api route in backend, the basic boilerplate will display 'api route'.

 #### Build
 `npm run build`